CS2613-FA23/explorationactivity1-carterdboyle/README.md

 ## Installing the dependencies

-In order to install `open3d` the following steps must be performed:
+In order to install `open3d` the following steps must be performed (if Python version > 3.10):
 1. The conda package manager must be installed by installing `miniconda` from [https://docs.conda.io/projects/miniconda/en/latest/]
 2. After installing for whichever OS, open up the Anaconda Prompt and enter the following commands to make an open3d python environment
      ```